Implementing UPGMA in Python

 """

-Delete two rows and two columns (row/col) from the matrix.
+Remove two rows and columns from the distance matrix.

 Args: